geokai/test_from_phone/README.md

-Test setup of a github repo from my Amdroid phone
+Test setup of a github repo from my Android phone
 -------------------------------------------------

 A setup test to determine if this was possible